vanilla-10110/softwareMajorWork/README.txt

 You probably stole this game and didn't get it from wherever we published it but we dont care.

 To open the game, first make sure your VR headset is on, then open the folder and double click on "major.exe".
 That is the game I promise it isn't a virus.
 Nothing will display on screen, but the game should be running in your VR headset.

+Minimum System Requirements:
+CPU: Intel i7 11000
+GPU: Nvidia GeForce RTX 2080 Super
+RAM: 16GB
+Storage: 5GB
+OS: Windows 10

+Reccomended System Requirements(to be safe):
+CPU: Intel i9 13000k
+GPU: Nvidia GeForce RTX 5090ti
+RAM: 128GB
+Storage: 1PB NVMe SSD
+OS: Windows 12+

 f.a.q
 Q:Why is this game so broken?